syncfusion-content/javascript-docs/js/PivotChart/Export.md

 ![](Export_images/Export_img1.png)

 ##Word Export
-User can export contents of the OlapChart to Word document for future archival, references and analysis purposes.
+User can export contents of the PivotChart to Word document for future archival, references and analysis purposes.
 To achieve Word export, we need to add the following dependency libraries into the application.

 * Syncfusion.Compression.Base
 * Syncfusion.DocIo.Base

-For Word export, **“ej.olap.OlapChart.ExportOptions.Word”** enumeration value is sent as the parameter.
+For Word export, **“ej.olap.PivotChart.ExportOptions.Word”** enumeration value is sent as the parameter.

 {% highlight javascript %}

 function exportBtnClick(args)
 {
-    var chartObj = $('#OlapChart1').data("ejOlapChart ");
+    var chartObj = $('#PivotChart1').data("ejPivotChart ");
-        //Setting export option as Word in the exportOlapChart method chartObj.exportOlapChart(ej.olap.OlapChart.ExportOptions.Word);
+        //Setting export option as Word in the exportPivotChart method chartObj.exportPivotChart(ej.olap.PivotChart.ExportOptions.Word);
 }

 {% endhighlight %}